opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 # Dissect

-The `dissect` processor extracts values from an event and maps them to individual fields based on user-defined dissect patterns.
+The `dissect` processor extracts values from a document text field and maps them to individual fields based on dissect patterns.
 The processor is well-suited for field extractions from log messages with a known structure.
+Unlinke the `grok` processor, `dissect` does not use regular expressions and has a simpler syntax.

 ## Syntax